Cake antipattern

 new UserRepositoryDbImpl(database) with UserRepositoryLogging

-Now, since we can access whatever was declared type(s) used for self-type, we are allowed to do this:
+Now, since we can access whatever members are declared by the type(s) used as the self-type, we are allowed to do this:

 trait UserRepository {